jagerjtan/Laptop-DSDT-Patch/README.md

+## This is a fork from RehabMan's laptop patch Repo

+just saving this for future use

 ## RehabMan's laptop patch repository

 This set of patches can be used in DSDT Editor or (preferably) MaciASL to apply